facebookincubator/FBX2glTF/README.md

 record that fact in the output.

-Beyond skeleton-based animation, *Blend Shapes* are also supported; they are read from the FBX file on a per-mesh basis, and animations can them by varying the weights associated with each one.
+Beyond skeleton-based animation, *Blend Shapes* are also supported; they are read from the FBX file on a per-mesh basis, and clips can use them by varying the weights associated with each one.

 The baking method has the benefit of being simple and precise.
 It has the